-Microdata files for researchers (scientific use files) contain information about persons.
-These microdata are especially prepared to reduce the risk of identification of respondents.
-Microdata files released by Eurostat never contain direct identifiers like name, address, identification number.
-The information about respondents is reduced to ensure their anonymity.
-The example of protection measures applied on microdata (Labour Force Survey):
+Microdata files for researchers (scientific use files) contain information about people.
+These microdata are prepared to reduce the risk of respondents being identified.
+Microdata files released by Eurostat never contain direct identifiers like name, address or identification number.
+The information on respondents is reduced to ensure their anonymity.
+Example of protection measures applied to microdata (Labour Force Survey):

-HHNUM - household numbers are randomised per dataset, not allowing to track respondents across time.
+HHNUM: household numbers are randomised per dataset, not allowing respondents to be tracked across time

-Microdata files for researchers are in the scope of both: personal data protection framework and statistical confidentiality framework.
-Therefore the authorized users of microdata (researchers having fulfilled all conditions described here) are obliged to fulfil the same obligations as other recipients of personal data, for example to use the data for agreed purpose, for a specific period of time and with respect to security rules.
-The researchers have to follow also requirements of the European statistical legislation, namely: to use the data for scientific purposes only, to respect reliability and confidentiality thresholds and to destroy original data after use.
+Microdata files for researchers fall within the scope of both the personal data protection framework and statistical confidentiality framework.
+The authorised users of microdata (researchers having fulfilled all conditions) are therefore obliged to fulfil the same obligations as other recipients of personal data, for example to use the data for an agreed purpose, for a specific period of time and with respect to security rules.
+The researchers also have to follow the requirements of EU statistical legislation, namely: to use the data for scientific purposes only, respect reliability and confidentiality thresholds and to destroy original data after use.

 How is the protection of personal data ensured in the context of access to microdata for scientific purposes?

-Eurostat provides access to microdata to researchers belonging to research entities (universities, research institutions, research departments or other organisations) which have been accredited by Eurostat.
-This accreditation is based on an assessment of the organisation applying for access and of the purpose for which access is requested.
-The legal basis is Regulation (EU) No 557/2013 on access to confidential data for scientific purposes.
+Eurostat provides access to microdata to researchers belonging to research entities (universities, research institutes, research departments or other organisations) that have been accredited by Eurostat.
+This accreditation is based on an assessment of the organisation applying for access and the purpose for which access is requested.

-Once accredited, research entities sign an agreement with Eurostat which – in line with the rules in force for the protection of personal data – distinguishes between:
+Once accredited, research entities sign an agreement with Eurostat.
+In line with the rules in force for the protection of personal data, the agreement distinguishes between:

-- recipients in jurisdictions recognised by the European Commission as providing an adequate level of personal data protection.
-These are the EU and EEA countries.
-In addition, the European Commission has recognized Andorra, Argentina, Canada (commercial organisations), Faeroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland and Uruguay as providing adequate protection: http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm
+- Recipients in jurisdictions recognised by the European Commission as providing an adequate level of personal data protection.
+These are the EU and European Economic Area (EEA) countries.
+In addition, the Commission has recognised Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland and Uruguay as providing adequate protection.

-- and recipients in other jurisdictions.
-For them the template comprises an additional commitment that recipients "have no reason to believe, at the time of entering into clauses, in the existence of any laws to which they are subject that would have a substantial adverse effect on the guarantees provided for under the clauses, and that they will inform Eurostat if they become aware of any such laws".
+- Recipients in other jurisdictions.
+The template comprises an additional commitment that recipients ‘have no reason to believe, at the time of entering into clauses, in the existence of any laws to which they are subject that would have a substantial adverse effect on the guarantees provided for under the clauses, and that they will inform Eurostat if they become aware of any such laws’.

 The table below provides information on the legal acts for personal data protection and for statistical confidentiality applicable in the EU.